ezgiik/FoodOrderApp/README.md

 # FoodOrderApp
+## Description
+"Acıkan" is a food ordering application that is the final project of the iOS boot camp organized by Techcareer.net.
+After registering and logging in to this application, you can search for the food you want and order it by adding it to your cart.
+## Screenshots

 <img width="489" alt="Ekran Resmi 2023-10-22 14 38 30" src="https://github.com/ezgiik/FoodOrderApp/assets/128503981/34a0bb26-63b6-4b41-afe5-3678e1b44bc6">
 <img width="489" alt="Ekran Resmi 2023-10-22 14 38 36" src="https://github.com/ezgiik/FoodOrderApp/assets/128503981/644c08e0-197e-42a5-aa8c-ece17e1a0464">
 <img width="489" alt="Ekran Resmi 2023-10-22 14 39 01" src="https://github.com/ezgiik/FoodOrderApp/assets/128503981/c4cca49b-1776-4168-a98e-0132c6bcdcaf">